global-121/121-platform/interfaces/README.md

   Some aspects of the Twilio Flex integration can be simulated/mocked (locally) by injecting an `<iframe>` into a page on the Twilio Flex website.

   1. Go to <https://flex.twilio.com/>
-  2. Open the browser's developer tools (F12 or ⌘+⇧+I) or console.
+  2. Without being logged in, open the browser's developer tools (F12 or ⌘+⇧+I) or console.
 Paste and run the following code:

      ```js
      // Set the hostname of the 121-portal-instance;